|

 which is why you can still place phone calls from your house,

-even when the power has been lost for a long time.
+even when the power has been lost for a long time (this is one

-Alternatives: Most alarm systems have a 'cellular' backup option
+A much better alternative -- go cellular: Most alarm systems have a 'cellular' option

 for making the call to alarm central via 'wireless' instead of a land line.

-But if you still want to hook up your alarm to a VoIP phone
+But if you still want to hook up your house and alarm system to a

 wiring technique described in a later section.
-This safer
+This safest

 method accounts for how alarm systems are typically wired